WE ARE DBHS

 Freddy has played almost 300 NHL games for the Philadelphia Flyers, Phoenix Coyotes, New York Islanders and the Atlanta Thrashers.
-He is currently the Head Coach of the East Coast Wizards Jr. A Team (EHL).
-The previous two seasons he was the Assistant Coach for the Manchester Monarchs of the American Hockey League.
+He is currently the Head Coach for The Rivers School (ISL) in Weston, MA.
+He was the Head Coach/GM of the East Coast Wizards Jr. A Team (EHL) for six years and took them from a new franchise to a league contender.
+During the 2012-2014 seasons, he was the Assistant Coach for the Manchester Monarchs of the American Hockey League.
 The Monarchs are highly regarded for developing the future stars of the Los Angeles Kings.

 Prior to his NHL career, Freddy played for Boston University.
 During his college career, he was honored as Hockey East First Team All-Rookie Team, Hockey East First Team All-Star and served as Team Captain as a senior.
 He capped off a great college career as a First Team All-American and was named the 2003 BU Male Athlete of the Year.

 Freddy has represented Team USA in numerous International events: 1998 Under-18 World Championship, 2001 World Junior Championship, 2006 World IIHF Championship and the 2011 Deutschland Cup.

 Growing up in NH and playing youth hockey in New England, Freddy is looking forward to the opportunity to share his superior hockey knowledge and talents with the next kid that wants to DREAM BIG!

 Kory Falite, is a 2010 University of Massachusetts-Lowell graduate.
 During his time at Lowell (2006-2010), Kory was a member of the Men’s Division 1 NCAA hockey program.
 He complied 60 goals and 46 assists in his 4 year tenure with the River Hawks.